Zaman8/visual-lanyon/README.md

 ## Options

-Visual-Lanyon includes some customizable options, typically applied via classes on the `<body>` element.
-To understand more about customizing Visual-Lanyon, with the exception of color themes, see (https://github.com/poole/lanyon#readme).
+Visual-Lanyon adds several new customization options to Lanyon's customization options.
+These options are typically configured within the _config.yml file.
+These options are detailed below.
+To see more about Lanyon's options see (https://github.com/poole/lanyon#readme).

 ### Analytics